marco-introini/2022-lookmypics-old/README.md

 - run migration: `php artisan migrate --seed`
 - login to /admin with email admin@mintdev.me and password 'password'

+# Bulk Upload

+You can add multiple images in a single album.
+This features uses jobs to automatically insert them into album.

+To use this feature:

+- using a ftp client put your jpegs on upload directory under storage/app
+- inside the Album administration use the Multi Upload button

 # License

 This software is free to use under the MIT License